-Ghost of Tsushima features six accessibility options in total.
-Below you'll find a list of all six options and what they do.
+Ghost of Tsushima features eight accessibility options in total.
+Below you'll find a list of all eight options and what they do.

 When enabled, Subtitle Backdrop adds a background colour to the subtitles that appear when characters speak.
 This can make subtitles easier to read depending on what's happening elsewhere on the screen.

 Enhanced Combat Cues

 When enabled, this setting increases the size of visual aids during combat.
 In other words, it makes the glints that appear on enemy weapons much more noticeable, so that you can better prepare your parries or dodges.

 When enabled, this option increases the visibility of wind.
 Wind is used to navigate the open world, as it blows in the direction of your current objective or map marker.
 With this setting, wind direction is a lot easier to see and follow, with more noticeable visual cues whenever you summon the wind, or when you're simply following the breeze.